Hickenlooper declines to show for ethics hearing - Local News 8

 The former governor opposed the motion and “has made clear he will testify in person,” according to Melissa Miller, a spokeswoman for Hickenlooper.

-“Today’s debacle of a hearing has made clear that WebEx doesn’t work for a legal proceeding like this,” added Miller, referring to the video conferencing program.
+“Today’s debacle of a hearing has made clear that WebEx doesn’t work for a legal proceeding like this,” said Miller, referring to the video conferencing program.

+“In order to put an end to the partisan political circus orchestrated by a dark money Republican group, Gov. Hickenlooper offered to testify, and though that was rejected, he remains ready to appear,” Miller added.

 The commission is considering a complaint by a conservative group claiming that Hickenlooper violated the state’s gift ban by using private planes while he was governor.
 Hickenlooper denies the charges and has offered dates to appear in person before the commission in August.

-Note: This story has been updated with a statement from the Colorado Independent Ethics Commission and the National Republican Senatorial Committee, and additional comment from Gov. Hickenlooper.